dodocloud/games-course/wiki/docs/brand.md

 ## Diagrams

 Diagrams combine UML components and sci-fi HUD elements.
-Preferred colors are **emerald** and **aqua**.
+Preferred color is **emerald**.
 Other colors should only be used to highlight respective parts.

 <img src={useBaseUrl('img/docs/brand/diagrams.svg')} />